cherrytwist/cherrytwist/docs/credential-based-authorization.md

 The inputs are as follows:
 * **Agent with Credentials**: who wants to carry out the action e.g. User
-* **Authorization Policy**: the authorization policy of the entity that the action is being carried out on e.g. Challenge.
+* **Authorization Policy**: the authorization policy of the entity that the action is being carried out on e.g. Subspace.
 * **Privileges required**: the privilege that is required to be able to carry out the action

 ### Example
-To illustrate, please consider the case of an authenticated User that is a member of Challenge 7.
+To illustrate, please consider the case of an authenticated User that is a member of Subspace 7.
 The data setup is then as follows:
-* As the User is a Member of Challenge 7, the Agent operating on behalf of that User holds a ChallengeMember credential with resourceID of 7.
+* As the User is a Member of Subspace 7, the Agent operating on behalf of that User holds a SubspaceMember credential with resourceID of 7.
-* The Challenge 7 entity has an AuthorizationPolicy that states that any agent holding a credential matching the following criteria is granted the READ privilege: {type: ChallengeMember, resourceID: 7}
+* The Subspace 7 entity has an AuthorizationPolicy that states that any agent holding a credential matching the following criteria is granted the READ privilege: {type: SubspaceMember, resourceID: 7}

-_Case 1_:  The User wishes to READ the list of who is a member of a Challenge 7.
+_Case 1_:  The User wishes to READ the list of who is a member of a Subspace 7.
 - The execution of the request to read the members list passes both the Credentials held by the User and the Authorization Policy to the AuthorizationEngine, together with the required privilege: "READ"
 - The AuthorizationEngine evaluates the request and returns true.

-_Case 2_:  The User wishes to update the definition of Challenge 7.
+_Case 2_:  The User wishes to update the definition of Subspace 7.
-- The execution of the request to update the Challenge passes both the Credentials held by the User and the Authorization Policy to the AuthorizationEngine, together with the required privilege: "UPDATE"
+- The execution of the request to update the Subspace passes both the Credentials held by the User and the Authorization Policy to the AuthorizationEngine, together with the required privilege: "UPDATE"
 - The AuthorizationEngine evaluates the request and returns false.

 ## Populating Authorization Policies